fearphage/JsTestNode/README.md

     npm install socket.io
     npm install iniparser
+	npm install uuid

-### 4. Install JsTestDriver-Node
+### 4. Install JsTestNode

-Download and unpack to location of choice.
+[Download](http://github.com/torvalamo/JsTestNode/downloads) and unpack to location of choice.

 ### 5. Start the server

 Create a new file `start.sh` containing:

     #!/usr/bin/bash
-    node /path/to/jstestdriver.js $1
+    node /path/to/jstestnode.js $1

 To start a server on port 7357 (see how it reads TEST? ;-), type into your console

     ./start.sh 7357

 You now have a server up and running.
-Next time you want to start the server you can just use that same short command.
-7357 is the default port, so you don't even need to specify it if you want to use that port.
+Next time you want to start the server you can just use that same command.
+7357 is the default port, so you don't even need to specify that if you want to use that port.

+### 6. Add users (not yet implemented)

+If the server is public, you would probably want to prevent any random person from accessing it.
+The username and password applied both to running tests and capturing browsers.
+You can add users like so:

+    node /path/to/jstestnode.js --add username password

+    node /path/to/jstestnode.js --add username --email name@email.com

+This command creates a new user and sends an email to that user containing his password, using the given smtp server.

 ## Capture browsers